May 21, 1502 – The island of Saint Helena was discovered by the Portuguese explorer João da Nova.

 May 21, 1861 - The Confederate Congress met for the last time in Montgomery, Ala.
 Montgomery served as capital for just three months, from February to May 1861.
 After Virginia joined the Confederacy in April 1861, leaders urged the move to the larger city of Richmond, which was closer to the military action.

-May 21, 1863 - The Siege of Port Hudson, La. began when Nathaniel Banks surrounded a Confederate stronghold and attacked.
+May 21, 1863 - The Siege of Port Hudson, La. began when Nathaniel Banks of the Union Department of the Gulf surrounded a Confederate stronghold and attacked.
 Franklin Gardner refused to surrender after being ordered to abandon fort by Joseph Johnston.
+This was a fatal mistake, and Banks soon had Gardner surrounded.
+For the next three weeks, Banks attempted to capture Port Hudson but failed each time.
+It was not until Vicksburg surrendered on July 4 that Gardner also surrendered

 May 21, 1864 – During the Civil War, the Battle of Spotsylvania Court House ended.